Camp Session 1: July 13 - 26th

-For half of each day at camp, campers (called “Delegates” ) assume the role of the UN ambassador from a country other than their own to discuss topics in international affairs.
-Having researched these topics for weeks before the camp begins, delegates expertly participate in discussions on topics ranging from greenhouse gas emissions to a historical re-enactment of the Cuban missile crisis.
-These discussions vary considerably from week to week and committee to committee.
-Outside of formal debate, campers will also participate in workshops on public speaking, debate, resolution writing and critical thinking.
+For half of each day, campers (called “Delegates” ) assume the role of an ambassador from a country other than their own.
+Having researched their countries, as well as pre-chosen topics of discussion for weeks before the camp begins, they discuss issues ranging from media freedom around the world, to disarmament and security.
+Formal committee sessions are complemented by daily workshops on public speaking, negotiation, resolution writing, and critical thinking.

-When not in committee or workshops, delegates spend their time participating in more traditional camp activities.
-A typical day may consist of going for hikes along the Appalachian trail, swimming in beautiful Pine Hill lake, telling ghost stories around the campfire or playing games like manhunt (with MUN-specific rules about extradition treaties) or our version of cops and robbers, known as “IAEA Inspectors and Iranian Scientists.”
-Splitting up our days in this way enables us to design programs that make learning about the United Nations and the world at large into an interesting and interactive experience, and encourages delegates to want to learn more.
+When not in committees or workshops, delegates enjoy more traditional camp activities, like nature hikes, trips to the local reservoir, telling ghost stories around the campfire, or playing field games.
+Splitting up our days in this way lets us design programs that make learning about the world an interesting and interactive experience, and encourages delegates to want to learn more.

-We hope you’re able to join us for a week or two of our unique camp experience this summer, and we encourage you to contact us to find out more.
+We hope you’re able to join us for a truly unique camp experience this summer, and we encourage you to find out more about the program.